 He decided to found the Free Software Foundation.
 Aware that it is impossible to use a computer without an operating system and that without a free operating system it is obligatory to use proprietary software, it starts the first project of the foundation, the GNU2 project.
 This project aims at designing a complete and completely free operating system.
 This system will be UNIX-compatible (a multi-user, multi-tasking operating system that allows a computer to run multiple programs simultaneously by one or more users), but will be different.
 Today this system exists and is called GNU / Linux.

-Richard Stallman is also the author of many free software including the GNU EMACS editor, the GCC compiler, the GDB debugger and is actively involved in the development of other free software.
+Richard Stallman is also the author of much free software including the GNU EMACS editor, the GCC compiler, the GDB debugger and is actively involved in the development of other free software.

 Since the 90s he has been dedicated to the promotion of free software around the world against software patents and digital rights management (DRM).

 Putting his life in harmony with his convictions, he now derives the revenues that make him live from the fees of the lecturer that are granted him during his tours.